catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

 <!-- outline-start -->

-This is an example page to display markdown related styles for Mr. Green Jekyll Theme.

 <!-- outline-end -->

 ## What is monotonic Stack??

-Monostack is a Stack.
+Monostack is a **Stack**.
 You are right, you did not hear me wrong.
 Monostack is basically just the data structure stack.
 It does not have any difference in implementation in code.
 The only thing that differs is the use of the Stack.

 Monostack is a stack that follows specific ordering.
 To understand it thoroughly, it consists of 4 different types of monostack: increasing stack, non decreasing stack, decreasing stack, non increasing stack.